asophila/vohvelo/README.md

 <h3 align="center">VOHVELO</h3>

   <p align="center">
-    Vohvelo [βo̞ʰ ve̞lo̞ʰ] aims to be a simple and widely usable tool to run processes on a remote machine.
-Although is quite simple to do just by SSH'ing into another machine and running a process, that manual work of copying, waiting the process to finish and bringing the results back (and cleaning up the remote host) can be a little bit frustrating.
+    Vohvelo [βo̞ʰ ve̞lo̞ʰ] is a robust tool for running processes on remote machines.
+While SSH makes it easy to run commands remotely, Vohvelo automates the entire workflow of copying files, executing processes, and retrieving results, making remote processing seamless and efficient.
     <br />
-    The original use case comes from trying to transcode from x265 in a Raspberry Pi, failing to do so, and trying to automate the outsourced process into my main computer.
+    The original use case comes from transcoding video from x265 to x264 on a Raspberry Pi, where offloading the process to a more powerful machine significantly reduces processing time.
     <br />
     <a href="https://github.com/bicubico/vohvelo"><strong>Explore the docs »</strong></a>
     <br />